 - Engaging in commercial transactions that do not involve gainful employment in the US (such as a merchant who takes orders for goods manufactured abroad)

 - Negotiating contracts

 - Conducting independent research, such as studying the US business market

 Connecting Your Business With International Talent

 At Becker & Lee LLP, employment-based immigration is one of our primary practice areas.
-Our experienced attorneys have worked with a range of talented individuals, employers and human resource professionals to obtain B-1 visas, and other temporary visas for their employees.
+Our experienced attorneys have worked with a range of talented individuals, employers, and human resource professionals to obtain B-1 visas, and other temporary visas for their employees.
 Past clients include energy companies, international furniture suppliers, Silicon Valley tech companies, and a range of additional startups and businesses.

 Our B-1 visa lawyers offer comprehensive representation to help ensure legal compliance and efficiency and increase chances of success in the visa application process.
-Contact our San Francisco law firm to learn more about your options.
+Contact our San Francisco Bay Area law firm to learn more about your options.